-We believe that PSHE plays a vital part of Primary education and therefore it underpins our 4 curriculum drivers: Learning for Life; Possibilities; Creative and Expressive Arts and Enterprise.
-PSHE is taught explicitly across all year within weekly jigsaw lessons.
+We believe that PSHE plays a vital part of Primary Education and is taught explicitly across all year groups within weekly Jigsaw lessons.
+Our PSHE lessons capture the requirements of the Department for Education for all schools ‘to promote the fundamental British Values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs’.
 Jigsaw is a comprehensive PSHE Education programme which has two aims for all children: to build their capacity for learning; to provide children with the knowledge and skills to equip them for life.
 Jigsaw brings together PSHE Education, emotional literacy, mindfulness, social skills and spiritual development.
-A variety of teaching strategies are used and are mindful of each child’s preferred learning style.
-Jigsaw is a whole school approach, with all year groups working on the same theme (Puzzle) at the same time.
+Jigsaw is a whole school approach, with all year groups working on the same theme (puzzle) at the same time.

 There are six Puzzles (half-term units of work) each with six lessons which link directly with our school values:

 • Being Me in My Word – Collaboration